 Elections will be held prior to the fifteenth week of the Spring semester.
 If you are interested in serving as an SGA officer, please CLICK HERE to fill out the Student Government Association Interest Form.
 Nominations for officers must be turned in by the twelfth week of the Spring semester.

-In most cases, term of office begins the first day of Summer Semester classes and ends the last day of Spring Semester classes.
-For Spring 2017, officers will take office immediately.
+Term of office begins the first day of Summer Semester classes and ends the last day of Spring Semester classes.

 Campaigning may begin after the candidate has submitted their intention to run by completing the Student Government Association Interest Form and turning it into one of the advisors listed below or returning it to the Harper Help Desk on the Main Campus or Shope Building at the Graham Count Center.